-"People act in part upon the basis of myths, dogmas, ideologies and 'half-baked' theories."
+People act in part upon the basis of myths, dogmas, ideologies and 'half-baked' theories.
 (A.T.
-DENZAU & D.C.
-NORTH, 1994, 3)
+Denzau and D.C.
+North, 1994, 3)

-1. Introduction
+1. INTRODUCTION

-This paper discusses several aspects of the politico-administrative process from an evolutionary and cognitive perspective with focus on the roles of beliefs and ideologies.
-While "ideological beliefs" are often blamed by economists for causing irrational policy decisions, I argue that beliefs and ideologies are in the center of economic policy-making, and can, therefore, not be overcome by simply proposing "efficient solutions" to policy problems, nor by fostering "solid analytical knowledge" alone.
+This chapter discusses several aspects of the politico-administrative process from an evolutionary and cognitive perspective with focus on the roles of beliefs and ideologies.
+While 'ideological beliefs' are often blamed by economists for causing irrational policy decisions, I argue that beliefs and ideologies are at the center of economic policy-making, and can, therefore, not be overcome by simply proposing 'efficient solutions' to policy problems, nor by fostering 'solid analytical knowledge' alone.
 Such a view would naïvely overlook the very essence of politics.
-That is, the aim of "decreasing the influence of ideologies" cannot be achieved solely by putting forward "rational policies" without taking into account the nature of the game called politics.
+That is, the aim of 'decreasing the influence of ideologies' cannot be achieved solely by putting forward 'rational policies' without taking into account the nature of the game called politics.